No Other Media Has the Reach of Terrestrial Radio

 Thanks to the ubiquity of radio — especially in cars — radio remains a medium with massive reach.
 In fact, it’s the medium with the most reach.
 By some estimates, up to 90 percent of the country tunes in every week.

-Average radio listening time is around 20 hours per week.
-These hours are split where you would expect: at home, in cars and at work.
+Average radio listening time is around 17 hours per week.
+These hours are where you would expect: in cars and on the go.
 Radio’s always-on, no fuss no muss delivers a big audience — perfect for brands wanting to spread their message to local buyers

 Local Radio Stations Are Important to the Communities They Serve